 - stiff muscles in the trunk

-- posture problems from a rigid back muscles (this can cause you to hunch over)
+- posture problems from rigid back muscles that can cause you to hunch over

 - painful muscle spasms